 The scientific research Fair-Fusion is developing continues thanks to the work of the people of these partners.
 As an independent organization, we see it as our duty in maintaining a healthy relationship by sharing knowledge, insights, and facilities.
 We would like to emphasize that the list of partners is not exhaustive and semi-randomly ordered.

 We are grateful to have Saxion as our partner in the fields of chemistry, biology, and nanotechnology.
 Some of our research would simply not have been possible without their efforts and facilities.
 Increasingly Saxion and Fair-Fusion are entering projects to explore opportunities such as the DaVinci project.
 We would like to remind students that they can apply for an internship.
-In addition, we are more than happy to sustain their projects in the fields of nanotechnology and sustainable chemistry, such as urban mining.

 The University of Pisa is one of our esteemed partners in education and research.
 Their technical aid has proven important on several occasions.
 We welcome students from the university from the fields of biochemistry, biotechnology, chemistry, and nano-technology.